johnstoecker/aqua/server/emails/welcome.hbs.md

-### Welcome Aboard
+### The Iron Bank Will Have Its Due

-Thanks for signing up.
-As requested, your account has been created.
+Welcome to Iron Wagers.
 Here are your login credentials:

 | Details   |              |